harish876/llmarena/README.md

 ## Installation

 MathArena uses [UV](https://github.com/astral-sh/uv) to manage dependencies.
+If you want to run local models, uncomment the vllm installation in `pyproject.toml`.

 ### Install UV